114514NotAvailable/Ex-Phiedit/README.md

 After mimimix had stop updating this project for a very long time, I'm here to provide the next big update to Ex:Phiedit!

+Any questions?
+You can always find me in the Phigros Fanmade Discord: https://discord.gg/U5DRNGk8qV

+Nickname: @114514NotFound

 ## News: The new chart merging tool is now comming!!!
 (Bundled with XPE 4.3)

 ## News: The new FPS config is now comming!!!
 (Bundled with XPE 4.0 Plus)